-ases of dropsy.
-One to three bottles has cured the worst Due at Scranton, - - rase of piles; a relief is always experienced.
-What a mercy to get relief in such an excruciating disease!
-Since its first discovery, I have from time leaving Scranton at to time added various other herbs to it; of Due at Stroudsburg at one of them, Hippocrates, the Father of and in the sign Leo.
-"It openeth obstructions of the liver, gall and spleen; it is an especial friend to the liver, worth all other herbs put together cooling it when too hot, and warming it This Institution will open its second ?
-"It createth an appetite, cureth all gone the 4th of April, and continue cleven ach. easeth all pains and stirches in the side "It cureth the jaundice by opening the gall, and restoreth the native color of the "It expels all raw, viscous and slimy humore out of the body; it cleanseth all inward Scranton, April 6, 1859.
-The building, a large four story brick edi- | ulcers and congealed blood from the kid-"By opening obstructions of the spleen. purgeth all burnt choler and melancholy vapors which riseth to the head and brain causing distressing headache, fearful foreboding of trouble, trembling of the heart, ainting and swooning.
+cases of dropsy. rase of piles; a relief is always experienced. cruciating disease!

+Since its first discovery, I have from time leaving Scranton at [Jan.
+13, '59,-4m. to time added various other herbs to it; of Due at Stroudsburg at one of them, Hippocrates, the Father of "Junction at Medicine, says: "It is an herb of Jubiter, and in the sign Leo- "It openeth obstructions of the liver, gall and spleen; it is an especial friend to the liver, worth all other herbs put together; cooling it when too hot, and warming i "It createth an appetite, cureth all gone and sinking feelings in the pit of the stom ach, easeth all pains and stitches in the side.
+"It cureth the jaundice by opening the gall, and restoreth the native color of the "It expels all raw, viscous and slimy hu mors out of the body; it cleanseth all inward ulcers and congealed blood from the kid- "By opening obstructions of the spleen, t purgeth all burnt choler and melancholy vapors which riseth to the head and brain causing distressing headache, fearful foreboding of trouble, trembling of the heart, ainting and swooning.
 "The herb boiled in wine is particularly good to revive the drooping spirit of the a ged, and whoever has a lingering sickness after a fever, nothing restoreth him to health so quick as drinking the juice of this herb.
-"The seeds boiled in water cureth the n ost offensive breath, and drank at bedtime, ore enteth what is commonly called night care, and all melancholy dreams, a disease tilious people are liable to." of the Sun, and in the sign Leo.
-"The sun is the source of all life, and ru- bers of the company. eth the heart; and this herb is the best corfial, the greatest strengthener of the heart of any that grows; it comforteth the heart cureth all palpitation thereof; taketh away with fennel seed or ginger. so much so that the adder will not touch im that has the herb about him " he best you can get and enough of it.
+"The seeds boiled in water cureth the presenteth what is commonly called nightmare, and all melancholy dreams, a disease ullious people are liable to."
+The Father of Medicine says of another of the Sun, and in the sign Leo.

+"The sun is the source of all life, and rueth the heart; and this herb is the best corwould respectfully invite attention to his a dial, the greatest strengthener of the heart, of any that grows; it comforteth the heart.
+Terms, per quarter, in the common & cureth all palpitation thereof; taketh away English branches, for Boarding Scholars, & trembling, fainting and smothering of it; yet with fennel seed or ginger. and the adder there is the utmost antipathy; so much so that the adder will not touch im that has the herb about him " No change of diet ever necessary-eat e best you can get and enough of it.
 Directions for use.
-Adults one table lesert spoonful-Children from five to eight years, tea spoonful.
-As no directions sonable terms. can be applicable to all constitutions, take sufficient to opearte on the bowels twice a in person, or by letters addressed to Manufactured by DONALD KENNEDY, No 120 Warren Street, Roxbury, Mass.
+Adults one table poonful per day-Children over ten years. esert spoonful-Children from five to eight years, tea spoonful.
+As no directions can be applicable to all constitutions, take sufficient to opearte on the bowels twice a Manufactured by DONALD KENNEDY, No 120 Warren Street, Roxbury, Mass.

 Price \$1 00.

-Sold in Strondsburg, oy Hollinshead & Detrick, James N. Durling, and by all Drugists in City and Country in general.
-June 24, 1858 .- 1y.
+Detrick, James N. Durling, and by all Druggists in City and Country in general.
+June 24, 1858.-Iv.
 LIVERY BUSINESS.